 Plan Your Infrastructure Well

 Don’t forget to think about the infrastructure requirements necessary for building a test environment.
-The cloud-based services should provide the required hardware, software, bandwidth, and testing tools.
+Cloud-based services should provide the required hardware, software, bandwidth, and testing tools.
 Determine beforehand for how long you need the testing environment.

 Select a Reliable Provider